atifih/Good_README_Generator/README.md

   ![](images/image2.png)

-  The application prompts installation instructions as well as sensible default options as shown in this pic with the option shown within parenthesis.
+  The application prompts installation instructions as well as sensible default options as shown in this picture with the option shown within parenthesis.

   ![](images/image3.png)